pfroud/bike-prices/README.md

 # Bicycle price infographic generator

+## Gunn Engineering Night

 I presented this project at the Gunn High School Engineering Night in May 2016, organized by computer science teacher Josh Paley.

 The purpose of the event was to

 > ...show people possibilities in engineering.
 It is also to make plain what engineering is.
 You might be surprised to learn how many people in Palo Alto don't know what it means.
 It seems strange to me that a person can go through high school without building anything.
 Perhaps if more people knew what engineering was and its importance to society, this might change.

-We were to assume that the audience had zero technical knowledge, so I only discusses my approach to the problem, not the implementation.
+We were to assume that the audience had zero technical knowledge, so I only discussed my approach to the problem, not the implementation.

+### Presentation

 I made a version of the infographic suitable for projecting, with larger text and a black background.
+You can take a look in the [`slides/`](slides/) folder.

 In the presentation, I discussed these points: (list numbers do not correspond to slides)

 1. the problem - lots of bike brands, lots of models, lots of versions
 1. the goal - gain general insight, look for price trends